 - Acquisition of land for outdoor recreation.
 These include the acquisition of land and waters or partial rights to them.
 Proposed acquisitions of interests in lands and waters of less than fee simple title, including leasehold interests, are not eligible unless such lesser rights (e.g., permanent recreation use easements or similar devices) will ensure access to the public in perpetuity. - Development/construction of new outdoor recreational amenities and support facilities needed by the public for recreational use of an area. - A combination of both acquisition of land and development/construction of new outdoor facilities. - Rehabilitation, restoration, and/or repair of existing recreational amenities and support facilities.
-Rehabilitation means extensive repair needed to bring a facility up to standards suitable for public use, but does not mean routine maintenance. - As required by Section 70914 of the Bipartisan Infrastructure Law, P.L.
-117-58 all infrastructure (as defined by the law) projects are required to have all iron, steel, manufactured products and construction materials produced in the United States.
+Rehabilitation means extensive repair needed to bring a facility up to standards suitable for public use, but does not mean routine maintenance.

 Below is a list of eligible project types.
-For a list of eligible project costs, see pages 31-32.
+For a list of eligible project costs, see pages 32-33.